-(20) EU decision of 29 April 2015 initiating an inquiry on capacity mechanisms in the electricity sector: http://ec.europa.eu/ competition/sectors/energy/decision_on_sector_inquiry_en.pdf objectives of the mechanism could not be reached with less costly and less distortive measures.
+(20) EU decision of 29 April 2015 initiating an inquiry on capacity mechanisms in the electricity sector: http://ec.europa.eu/competition/sectors/energy/decision\on\sector\inquiry\en.pdf to be analysed with regard to the European Union rules in this area: "The Commission has concerns that the capacity mechanism planned by France in its current form favours certain companies over their competitors and hinders the entry of new players.
+Moreover, the Commission will assess whether the objectives of the mechanism could not be reached with less costly and less distortive measures.
 The Commission will also examine whether the planned mechanism is indeed suitable to encourage investments into new capacity."